knative/docs/docs/eventing/samples/kafka/channel/README.md

 * A CA certificate
 * A client certificate and key

+!!! note
-**NOTE:** Kafka channels require these files to be in `.pem` format.
+    Kafka channels require these files to be in `.pem` format.
 If your files are in a different format, you must convert them to `.pem`.

-For the consolidated channel type, create the certificate files as secret fields in your chosen namespace:
+1. For the consolidated channel type, create the certificate files as secret fields in your chosen namespace:
 ```
 $ kubectl create secret --namespace <namespace> generic <kafka-auth-secret> \